rocketbot-cl/ScriptsAdvanced/README.md

 # ScriptsAdvanced

-Module to execute Python and Node.js scripts as well as CLI commands with the local environment
+This module allows you to work with a local Python version and a local Node.js version

 *Read this in other languages: [English](README.md), [Português](README.pr.md), [Español](README.es.md)*